MicrosoftDocs/quantum-docs/articles/user-guide/machines/sparse-simulator.md

 # Quantum Development Kit (QDK) sparse simulator

 The sparse simulator is a simulator that utilizes a sparse representation of quantum state vectors, as opposed to the full-state simulator.
 This feature allows the sparse simulator to minimize the memory footprint used to represent quantum states that are sparse in the computational basis, thus enabling simulations over a larger number of qubits.
 The sparse simulator is efficient for a class of quantum algorithms with a smaller number of states in superposition.
 This simulator is an unlocker for users to explore larger applications than what can be explored using the full-state simulator alone.
+For more information about the sparse simulator see [this paper](https://arxiv.org/abs/2105.01533).

 ## Invoking and running the sparse simulator